 At the entrance to Boscastle’s natural harbour.

-A bright, sunny morning at Boscastle for this visit.
+It was a bright, sunny morning at Boscastle for this visit.
 On a high tide, the harbour looked splendid.
-The town has been fully renovated since the floods and has all the facilities you would want, including shops, accommodation and plenty of parking.
+The town has been fully renovated since the floods and has convenient shops, accommodation and plenty of parking.

-Jack was a font of historical knowledge about Boscastle, explaining the reciprocal trade between Cornwall and South Wales (tin for coal) and Cornish trading with the Phoenicians (tin for saffron from India).
+Interviewee Jack was a font of historical knowledge about Boscastle, explaining the reciprocal trade between Cornwall and South Wales (tin for coal) and Cornwall’s historical trade with the Phoenicians (tin for saffron from India).

-The harbour at Boscastle from above, at high tide.
+The harbour at Boscastle, seen from above at high tide.